spiketools/spiketools/README.rst

    :target: https://doi.org/10.21105/joss.05268
    :alt: publication

-``spiketools`` is a collection of tools and utilities for analyzing spiking data.
+``spiketools`` is a collection of tools and utilities for analyzing single-neuron data.

 Overview
 --------

-``spiketools`` is an open-source module for processing and analyzing single-unit activity from neuro-electrophysiological recordings.
+``spiketools`` is an open-source module for processing and analyzing single-neuron activity from neuro-electrophysiological recordings.

 Available sub-modules in ``spiketools`` include: